jobrouter/typo3-base/Documentation/variable-resolvers.rst

 {__language.typo3Language}
    `default` for English, otherwise one of TYPO3's internal language keys.

-Multiple language variables can be used in one value.
+Multiple language variables can be used in one form value.

 JobRouter language information